Pathfinder Roleplaying Game: Fiction

 Paizo published a line of novels, Pathfinder Tales, based in the Pathfinder setting.
 The first book, Prince of Wolves, was released in 2010 and was written by Dave Gross, former editor of Dragon magazine.
 Other titles in the series, which numbers over 30 books, include City of the Fallen Sky by Tim Pratt, Winter Witch by Elaine Cunningham, The Wizard's Mask by Ed Greenwood, and Death's Heretic by line editor James L. Sutter.

 Dynamite Entertainment has produced a line of Pathfinder comic books, including a spin-off title, Pathfinder: Goblins, as well as Pathfinder: Worldscape, which also featured characters such as Red Sonja, Tarzan and John Carter.

-Big Finish Productions has produced a series of audio dramas based on the Pathfinder setting.
+Big Finish Productions has produced a series of audio dramas based on the Pathfinder setting called Pathfinder Legends.

-As a promotion for the 2nd edition of Pathfinder, Paizo teamed up with Geek & Sundry to produce an actual play series called Pathfinder: Knights of Everflame, which sees Jason Bulmahn run a game for five adventurers using this game system.
+As a promotion for the second edition of Pathfinder, Paizo teamed up with Geek & Sundry to produce an actual play series called Pathfinder: Knights of Everflame, which sees Jason Bulmahn run a game for five adventurers using this game system.
 As of November 2019, the series has finished its first 8-episode season, and is currently in the middle of its second season.